-In partnership with the Nevada Division of State Lands (NDSL), Nevada Division of Environmental Protection (NDEP), jurisdictions such as the Nevada Department of Transportation (NDOT) and Douglas and Washoe County, as well as other basin agencies, the District identifies and prioritizes critical areas and projects.
+In partnership with the Nevada Division of State Lands (NDSL), Nevada Division of Environmental Protection (NDEP), Tahoe Regional Planning Agency (TRPA), the US Forest Service Lake Tahoe Basin Management Unit (USFS), jurisdictions such as the Nevada Department of Transportation (NDOT) and Douglas and Washoe County, as well as other basin agencies, the District identifies and prioritizes critical areas and projects.
 Once projects have been identified, the District works diligently to assist project proponents in obtaining funding from Federal, State, and Local sources to design and construct the projects.
 During project design, the District, its grantors, and a project-specific Technical Advisory Committee provide technical oversight to ensure the project meets the natural resource, water quality, and community objectives of the WQEC Program.

 NTCD continues working on several Water Quality and Restoration Projects with NDSL and under the State of Nevada Tahoe bond act, NDEP under the Nonpoint Source Program, NDOT under the gas tax funding, TRPA Mitigation funding from each Douglas and Washoe County, and federal funding sources such as the US Forest Service and Bureau of Reclamation.
-The cooperative effort between these agencies has led to several design and implementation projects including the Rosewood Creek Restoration Project.
+The cooperative effort between these agencies has led to several design and implementation projects including the Rosewood Creek Restoration Project, the Zephyr Cove Water Quality Improvement Project, and the Burke Creek Highway 50 Crossing and Realignment Project.